coralogix/statsd-coralogix-backend/README.md

     applicationName: "test_application",
     // Coralogix specific label that will be added to all metrics
     subsystemName: "test_subsystem",
+    // For controlling number of seconds for which we accumulate counter totals before droping them,
+    //   this is here to not leak memory with infinite number of metrics kept there.
+Defaults to 3600.
+    // Generally it should be lot higher than you flush_interval.
+    totalsAccumulatorTtlSeconds: 3600,
     // Mappings used to define histogram buckets and whatnot
     mappings: {
       timer_test: {